denten-books/plain-text/0-intro.md

 poet and critic Graig Dworkin urged his peers to abandon the dream of comprehensive knowledge or the literary sphere altogether [@dworkin_seja_2008].
-Almost nothing could be said about it in aggregate, at least not by conventional means.
-Models of analysis implicit in ideal of the close reading assumes an environment of received literary canons, naturally accessible to the human intellect.
+Almost nothing could be said about it in aggregate, at least not by conventional means, like literary history or close reading.
+Conventional (unaided) strategies of interpretation were built in an environment of received literary canons, naturally accessible to the human intellect.
 For the duration of the "Gutenberg galaxy," the age of print, a well-educated person might have been expected to internalize some several hundred or perhaps thousands of major texts constituting the canon.
-Close reading was honed to operate on that naturalized scale.
+Literary criticism was honed to operate on that naturalized scale.

 The expansion of the textual field has radically increased the cognitive demands of literary engagement.
 The pipeline between text and work has